bruc3balo/reapl_repo/README.md

 ### Realm Databases

-To implement a realm database you can implement the online or offline database in any class and declare the respective repositories.
+To implement a realm database you can extend the RealmOnlineDatabase or RealmOfflineDatabase in any class and declare the respective repositories.
 This gives an advantage as it can make your database flexible in times of dilemma

 #### Online: